Flow Cytometry and Antibodies

 Laboratory staff is well trained in instrument operation, providing support to cell sorting, cell acquisition and data analysis.
 Full service is provided for antibodies-related requests and include production of monoclonal antibodies, antibody purification and fluorescent labeling of antibodies and proteins.
 Training is available for all analytical instruments and SOP are implemented to comply with the highest quality standards required to ensure reproducibility in science.

 The need to find solutions to support research projects drives a continuous development of the facility, which aims to follow the advances in the flow cytometry field, collaborates with innovative projects, creates novel tools and methods to advance research, and implements strategies to improve the quality of the provided services.

 For any questions regarding flow cytometry and antibodies services please contact [email protected].

-5. All users must read, understand and agree with the policies described here.
-Any questions should be directed to the IGC-FCA staff.
+All users must read, understand, agree and comply with the policies described here.
+Any questions should be directed to the FCA unit staff.

 2. To gain access to instrument calendars, users must request permission for the desired equipment through Agendo.

 3. Using equipment without reservations is forbidden and will be reported to the Head of FCA and to the IGC Direction as misconduct.

 4. An instrument can be booked up to 14 days in advance in blocks of 30 minutes (analyzers) or one hour (sorters).

 5. Booking of consecutive slots of time for the same user is not allowed.
 Users must make a single reservation for the entire time period intended.